-This year, about 40,710 people will be diagnosed with liver cancer and more than 28,920 people will die of the disease.
+Each year, more than 42,000 people will be diagnosed with liver cancer and nearly 31,800 people will die of the disease.

 Other behaviors and conditions that increase risk for getting liver cancer are—

 In its early stages, liver cancer may not have symptoms that can be seen or felt.
 However, as the cancer grows larger, people may notice one or more of these common symptoms.
 It’s important to remember that these symptoms could also be caused by other health conditions.
 If you have any of these symptoms, talk to your doctor.

 You can lower your risk of getting liver cancer in the following ways—